populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

 7. Concatenate all per-transcript consequences remaining after filters into a single VEP-style `CSQ` field

-8. Sweep over the whole MatrixTable, and calculate all compound-het pairings for each sample
-   * Combines a gene-grouped aggregation with a sample-level heterozygous aggregation
-   * This is post-filtered to remove any category-support only pairings
-   * Note, this doesn't currently consider phase
-   * Export the JSON output to a GCP bucket path

-9. Write the Variants out as a VCF
+8. Write the Variants out as a VCF